Esri/geodev-hackerlabs/develop/wab/add_custom_theme/lab.md

   ```
   ![header controller](headercontroller.png)

-8. Web AppBuilder has state classes which don't have any CSS rules.
+8. Web AppBuilder has state classes which do not have any CSS rules.
 Add selected state styles to match the current theme of blue when an icon is selected.

   ```CSS
     .jimu-widget-header-controller .icon-node.jimu-state-selected{